What the Evidence Actually Says About the Moon Landings

-- …no more protection against radiation (caused by solar eruptions) after having passed these belts… That’s true, but had such an eruption occurred during a mission, it would have taken 3.4 days to reach Earth even if it happened to be headed our way, and NASA closely monitored space weather during the missions.
+- …no more protection against radiation (caused by solar eruptions) after having passed these belts… That’s true, but had such an eruption occurred during a mission, it would (in most cases) have taken 3.4 days to reach Earth even if it happened to be headed our way, and NASA closely monitored space weather during the missions.
 Worst case, they would have aborted and could have pointed the service module toward the sun to provide substantially greater shielding.
 It really wasn’t a big concern for a two week lunar mission, though it’s a much bigger concern for trips to Mars.

 - …not true that the space suit of the astronauts would have allowed them to survive in the very hard conditions of the moon for the whole duration of their EVA… Why?
 Because you say so?
 Those suits were essentially the same as those used to this day by all space faring nations.
 They used multi-layer insulation and a water ice sublimator to control temperature, and essentially the same rebreathing apparatus used around the world by advanced ocean divers.
 They just needed an extra outer layer for protection against abrasion and micrometeorites.
 They would work, they did work, and there is nothing mysterious or suspicious about them.